Runaway (Janet Jackson song): Commercial performance

-In the United States, "Runaway" entered at number six on the Billboard Hot 100 chart on the issue dated September 16, 1995, selling 41,000 copies on its first week.
+In the US, "Runaway" entered at number six on the Billboard Hot 100 chart on the issue dated September 16, 1995, selling 41,000 copies on its first week.
 The song became the fourth highest debut of all time on the chart, tied with the Beatles' song "Let It Be" (1970).
-It also made Jackson the first female artist in history to debut at the top 10 of the chart twice – her other single was "Scream", which entered at number five in June 1995.
+It also made Jackson the first female artist in history to debut at the top 10 of the Hot 100 twice – her other single was "Scream", which entered at number five in June 1995.
 Five weeks later, "Runaway" reached number three, and spent 24 weeks inside the Hot 100.
-On November 20, 1995, the single was certified gold by the Recording Industry Association of America (RIAA) and sold 800,000 copies domestically.
+On November 20, 1995, the single was certified gold by the Recording Industry Association of America (RIAA) and sold 800,000 copies in the US.
 It ranked at number 29 on the year-end Billboard Hot 100 chart.
 In Canada, the track peaked at number two on the RPM Singles Chart on the week dated November 20, 1995, only behind Mariah Carey's "Fantasy".

 In Australia, "Runaway" debuted on the ARIA Charts at number 20 on September 24, 1995.
 The next weeks it peaked at number eight, staying in the position for two weeks.
-The single was present for a total of 17 weeks on the chart, and was certified gold by the Australian Recording Industry Association (ARIA) for shipments of 35,000 copies of the single.
+The single was present for a total of 17 weeks on the chart, and was certified gold by the Australian Recording Industry Association (ARIA) for shipments of 35,000 copies in Australia.
 In New Zealand, the song had a similar run as in Australia; it debuted on its peak of number three on the chart, and stayed at the same position for the next week.
 It was certified gold by Recorded Music NZ (RMNZ) for sales of 5,000 copies, after being present on the charts for 16 weeks.

 In the United Kingdom, "Runaway" entered at number six on the UK Singles Chart for the week ending on September 23, 1995, spending nine weeks inside the chart.
 In August 2017, it was revealed by the Official Charts Company that it was Jackson's 29th most downloaded track in the region.
 In Scotland, the song debuted and peaked at number eight.
 "Runaway" also achieved success in other parts of Europe.
-In Denmark, the track reached number 10, while in Finland it peaked at number eight.
 In Hungary, the song reached number five.
+In Finland, the track reached number eight, while in Denmark it peaked at number 10.
 Experiencing similar success, "Runaway" peaked at number 10 in Ireland.
 It also reached the top 40 in regions such as Belgium's Wallonia, France, Iceland, and the Netherlands.
 The single's commercial performance in the European countries helped it attain a peak of number 16 on the European Hot 100 Singles chart, on the issue dated September 30, 1995.